A tale of two moduli spaces: logarithmic and multi-scale differentials: The underlying algebraic stack of Rub

 \subsection{Brief recap on minimal log structures}

 This is taken from \cite[Appendix~B]{Wise2016Moduli-of-morph}, based on \cite{Gillam}.
-The purpose of minimal log structures is to understand how to pass from a category fibred in groupoids (CFG) over $\cat{LogSch}$ to a CFG over $\cat{Sch}$.
-Now $\cat{LogSch}$ is a CFG over $\cat{Sch}$ via forgetting the log structure, so one could just take the composite.
-However, this is the `wrong' way to extract the underlying CFG over $\cat{Sch}$.
-For an elementary example, let $X \coloneqq (pt, \bb N^2)$ be a point with log structure $\bb N^2$.
-Then there are very many maps from $Y \coloneqq (pt, \bb N)$ to $X$: one can choose both the underlying monoid map $\bb N^2 \to \bb N$, and the lift to the log structure giving a $\bb C^\times$ parameter.
-Hence if we take the CFG over $\cat{LogSch}$ associated to $X$ and view it as a CFG over $\cat{Sch}$ via the forgetful functor, we will get a very large and complicated object\footnote{For example the fiber over $pt \in \cat{Sch}$ is the category of pairs of a log structure $M$ on $pt$ and an associated log morphism $(pt, M) \to X$. }, when what we really wanted was a point!
+The purpose of minimal log structures is to understand how to pass from a category fibered in groupoids (CFG) $X$ over $\cat{LogSch}$ to a CFG over $\cat{Sch}$.
+The wide subcategory of $\cat{LogSch}$ with morphisms the strict morphisms is a CFG over $\cat{Sch}$, so one could just take the corresponding wide subcategory of $X$ and composite.
+However, this is the `wrong' way to extract the underlying CFG of $X$ over $\cat{Sch}$.
+For an elementary example, let $X \coloneqq (\pt, \bb N^2)$ be a point with log structure~$\bb N^2$.
+Then there are very many maps from $Y \coloneqq (\pt, \bb N)$ to $X$: one can choose both the underlying monoid map $\bb N^2 \to \bb N$ and the lift to the log structure giving a $\bb C^*$ parameter.
+Hence if we take the CFG over $\cat{LogSch}$ associated to $X$ and view it as a CFG over $\cat{Sch}$ via taking strict morphisms and then the forgetful functor, we will get a very large and complicated object,\footnote{For example, the fiber over $\pt \in \cat{Sch}$ is the category of pairs of a log structure $M$ on $\pt$ and an associated log morphism $(\pt, M) \to X$. } when what we really wanted was a point!

-However, given a map $T \to pt$ of schemes, there is a unique log structure $M$ on $T$ and morphism $(T,M) \to X = (pt, \mathbb{N}^2)$ such that any other log morphism $(T, M') \to X$ factors through $(T,M) \to X$.
-Namely, $M$ is simply the pullback log structure under $T \to pt$ of the log structure $\mathbb{N}^2$ on $pt$.
+However, given a map $T \to \pt$ of schemes, there exist a unique log structure $M$ on $T$ and a morphism $(T,M) \to X = (\pt, \mathbb{N}^2)$ such that any other log morphism $(T, M') \to X$ factors through $(T,M) \to X$.
+Namely,~$M$ is simply the pullback of the log structure $\mathbb{N}^2$ on $\pt$ under $T \to \pt$.
 Such a log structure is called \emph{minimal}, and if we take the full subcategory of log schemes over $X$ given by minimal objects, then view it as a CFG over $\cat{Sch}$ via the forgetful functor, we recover exactly what we wanted, namely a point.

-In the next two subsections we will apply the same machinery to the CFG $\cat{Rub}_{\ul 0}$ over $\cat{LogSch}$.
+In the next two subsections, we will apply the same machinery to the CFG $\cat{Rub}_{\ul 0}$ over $\cat{LogSch}$.
 An object $(X/B, \beta)$ of $\cat{Rub}_{\ul 0}$ is called \emph{minimal} if every solid diagram in $\cat{Rub}_{\ul 0}$

 with the induced maps $\ul B' \to \ul B$ and $\ul B' \to \ul B''$ on underlying schemes being isomorphisms, admits a unique dashed arrow.